The storms of August: Biden’s devastating month stokes midterm fears among Democrats

 Rep. Susan Wild (D-Pa.), seen as potentially vulnerable in the midterms, said the Afghanistan evacuation process was “egregiously mishandled” even as she supported Biden’s decision to withdraw troops from the country.
 Wild said she has an obligation to conduct oversight and wants answers to why the mission went “so badly” and was “so poorly executed.”

 But Wild is more optimistic about the political implications, voicing confidence that Democrats will keep their House majority in the midterms on the strength of Biden’s domestic agenda.
-“There is no overwhelming sense of doom among Democratic frontliners,” she said, referring to the most at-risk members of the caucus.
+“There is no overwhelming sense of doom among Democratic front-liners,” she said, referring to the most at-risk members of the caucus.

 Still, many other Democrats remain anxious about holding the House.
-Rep. Jake Auchincloss (D-Mass.), a Marine veteran who has emerged as a top defender of the White House strategy on Afghanistan, said the party faces challenging odds.
+Rep. Jake Auchincloss (D-Mass.), a Marine veteran who has emerged as a top defender of the White House strategy on Afghanistan, credited Biden for juggling foreign and domestic concerns, predicting the latter would be atop voters’ minds and give Democrats some strong opportunities.
+Still, he said the party faces challenging odds.

 “Democrats are clear-eyed that the ’22 midterms are going to be tough,” he said.
 “We’ve got the historical precedent of midterms for a first-term president provoking a backlash.”

 Perhaps most troubling, Biden allies said, are surveys showing a drop in Americans’ approval of how he is handling the pandemic.
-One of Biden’s most salient arguments as a candidate was that he could bring the U.S. back to normalcy after the deadly coronavirus crisis.
+One of Biden’s most salient arguments as a candidate was that he could bring the United States back to normalcy after the deadly coronavirus crisis.

 That pitch is being undercut by many Americans’ refusal to get vaccinated and the spread of the highly contagious delta variant, which has sent covid-19 cases skyrocketing.